frederic-perez/AmE-dictionary/data/dictionary.md

 __amusement park__
 __anachronism__
 __analyst__ :pencil2:
-__anathema__ _n_ :three: Something that one absolutely and positively cannot stand is anathema.
+__anathema__ _n_ :four: Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 __anchovies__
 __ancillary__ :two::hammer:
 __and how!__